Description

 Tried: Right-shift without masking, e.g. chr(val >> 24) for the first character.

-Without the 0xFF mask, any sign bit or high-order bits left over from the shift can bleed into the extracted value when the integer is negative or large.
-Masking with 0xFF after shifting ensures you only keep the lowest 8 bits, giving a clean byte in the range 0-255 suitable for chr().
+Without the 0xFF mask, sign bits or leftover high-order bits can bleed into the extracted value when the integer is negative or large.
+Masking after the shift keeps only the lowest 8 bits, giving a clean byte in 0-255 that chr() will accept.

 Tried: Extract bytes using little-endian order (shift 0, 8, 16, 24) instead of big-endian.

-Java packs the characters big-endian: the leftmost character sits in the most significant byte at shift 24.
-Reversing in little-endian order gives a password with the four characters inside each group reversed, which fails the checkPassword comparison.
-Match the order from the Java source: 24, 16, 8, 0.
+Java packs big-endian: the leftmost character sits in the most significant byte, at shift 24.
+Reverse it little-endian and each group of four characters comes out backwards, so checkPassword fails.
+Match the order in the Java source: 24, 16, 8, 0.

 Learn more